planetarium/planet-node/TUTORIAL.md

 ```

 The key is stored in:
-- Linux/macOS: '$HOME/.config/planetarium/keystore'
+- Linux/macOS: `$HOME/.config/planetarium/keystore`
-- Windows: '%AppData%\planetarium\keystore'
+- Windows: `%AppData%\planetarium\keystore`

-Adjusting Genesis Action
+Adjusting the Genesis Action
 ------------------------

-After creating key pair, you should add them to initial token distribution.
+After creating the key pair, you should include them for the initial token distribution.
-Token distribution has been defined as `InitalizeStates` action and you can
+The initial token distribution is done within the `InitalizeStates` action and you can
-adjust it on `Program.cs` file.
+adjust the token distribution scheme in `Program.cs`.

 ```csharp
     builder.Services